DIGGSml/docs/README.md

 # DIGGSML Schema Documentation

-To view the most up-to-date documentation, go [here](https://diggsml.org/docs/latest).
+To view th contents of this repository in Github Pages, go [here](https://diggsml.org/docs/).